 A retainer is the amount you must put on deposit with a law firm to get started on your case.
 With the Real Estate Law Group, flat fees are typically paid in full upfront.
 Most retainers for flat fee matters range from $575 to $750.
 However, for complex litigation matters, we require a retainer of $1,500.

-Please note that ALL Pennsylvania licensed attorneys are obligated to comply with the Rules of Professional Conduct with regard to legal fees, the scope of representation and the performance of their legal services.
+Please note that ALL Pennsylvania licensed attorneys are obligated to comply with the Rules of Professional Conduct with regard to legal fees, the escrow of your retainer and the performance of their legal services.
 If you suspect an attorney of violating the Rules of Professional Conduct, please contact the Disciplinary Board of the Supreme Court of Pennsylvania.

 If you have any questions about legal fees, our retainer or the funds held in escrow, please do not hesitate to ask.